 Governance of the limited partnership is carried out by the general partner of the enterprise.
-In the venture capital context, as in other contexts, the general partner of the limited partnership generally is organized either as a corporation or as a limited liability company.
-The firms in which the venture capital fund invests are organized as corporations, the fund typically taking preferred shares in these companies that are convertible into common shares and giving the venture capitalist the right to a controlling (majority) number of seats on the company's board of directors.
+In the venture capital context, as in other arenas, the general partner of the limited partnership generally is organized either as a corporation or as a limited liability company.
+The firms in which the venture capital fund invests are organized as corporations, with the fund typically taking preferred shares that are convertible into common shares and that give the venture capitalist the right to a controlling (majority) number of seats on the company's board of directors.

-In a recent and important article, Timur Kuran has asserted that Islamic law "provides no room for corporations - collective enterprises possessing legal rights distinct from those of the individuals who finance or serve it."15 The problem with this observation is that there are no specific provisions in Jewish law or in Christian law for such collective enterprises, either.
-As with other cultures, early Middle Eastern economies had partnerships that permitted collective investment, and were deemed consistent with Islamic Law.16 The question is why Islamic law did not evolve more quickly to permit the emergence of corporations and other juridical entities that had the legal capacity to assume risk and enter contracts.
-It was not until 1851 that the first predominantly Muslim-owned joint stock company, the irket-I Hayriye Marint Transportation Company, was formed.17 While the corporate form is available, forming a corporation takes longer, is more expensive, and involves substantially more interactions with government bureaucracy than elsewhere in the world.
-Clearly this long-standing
+In a recent and important article, Timur Kuran has asserted that Islamic law "provides no room for corporations-collective enterprises possessing legal rights distinct from those of the individuals who finance or serve [them]."18 The problem with this observation is that Jewish and Christian law make no specific provisions for such collective enterprises either.
+As with other cultures, early Middle Eastern economies had partnerships that permitted collective investment and that were deemed consistent with Islamic Law.19 The question is why Islamic law did not evolve more quickly to permit the emergence of corporations and other juridical entities that have the legal capacity to assume risk and enter contracts.
+It was not until 1851 that the first predominantly Muslim-owned joint stock company, the Şirket-I Hayriye marine transportation company, was formed.20 While the corporate form is available in the Middle East, forming a corporation takes longer, is more expensive, and involves substantially more interactions with government bureaucracy than elsewhere in the world.
+Clearly, this long-standing lack of an institutional structure such as the corporate form has historically been a significant impediment to capital formation in Middle Eastern countries.